Richard Gregory Memorial Lecture

 Richard was a great interdisciplinary thinker and an inspiration behind the formation of Bristol Vision Institute.
 These lectures are held in his memory.

 To receive updates about seminars, lectures and events, join our mailing list.
 Email us on firstname.lastname@example.org

 Exploring the Edges of Perception

 Tuesday 13 November, 6pm

 Luke’s first artwork “Retinal Memory Volume” was inspired by Richard Gregory’s book “Eye and Brain”.
-During the lecture, he will talk through the principles and inspiration behind many of his artworks (including the current installation at the Botanic Garden, The Impossible Garden).
-Visual illusions and the exploration of visual perception continue to be a part of Luke’s practice and he will share photos, films and tell stories about his artworks, some of which have never been made public before.
+During the lecture, Luke talked through the principles and inspiration behind many of his artworks (including the The Impossible Garden).
+Visual illusions and the exploration of visual perception continue to be a part of Luke’s practice and so he shared photos, films and told stories about his artworks, some of which have never been made public before.

 17 December 2009 - The Bristol Vision Institute Symposium